DOJ, states sue Google over digital ad dominance

-The Department of Justice (DOJ) and a handful of states sued Google over the tech giant’s dominance in the digital ad space, according to a complaint filed Tuesday.
+The Department of Justice (DOJ) and a handful of states, including Tennessee, sued Google over the tech giant’s dominance in the digital ad space, according to a complaint filed Tuesday.

 The case is the second antitrust lawsuit the DOJ has filed against Google, adding to the mounting legal battles from state and federal antitrust enforcers targeting the Silicon Valley giant.

-Note: EDITORS NOTE: This story has been updated with new information.